cazyw/LS-Pro-React-II/README.md

 The objective of the lesson was to learn about state, the use of the `Date` object and how to update the state by time increments.
 We had to display the current time as live.
 In order to challenge myself I decided to not only display the time in text but also to display it by creating a 'flip clock'.
 I used images for each digit and changed the image as necessary each second.

+Currently there's an issue with edge times.
+For example when the seconds change from 59 to 00, the minute digit card does not also change until the seconds have shifted to 01.